singleron-RD/CeleScope/docs/Multi-samples.md

 # Multi-samples and step-by-step

 ## Features
-- CeleScope contains multi samples running scripts, the interface is multi_{assay}.
+- CeleScope contains an interface to run multiple samples, which is `multi_{assay}`.
 - Step-by-step analysis.

 ## Input